Leave this website quickly.

 Fraser McKinlay

-He spent 16 years working for Audit Scotland, including ten years as Controller of Audit and Director of Performance Audit and Best Value (PABV).
-He has been running his own consulting business since April 2021.
+Fraser has been Chief Executive of The Promise Scotland since September 2022.
+Prior to that, he spent 16 years working for Audit Scotland, including ten years as Controller of Audit and Director of Performance Audit and Best Value.

-Before joining Audit Scotland, Fraser was a public services consultant with Eglinton in Edinburgh and KPMG in London.
+Before joining Audit Scotland, Fraser was a public services consultant in Edinburgh and London.
 He specialised in leadership, change management, facilitation and process improvement.